HalemoGPA/BrainMRI-Tumor-Classifier-Pytorch/readme.md

 - The dataset is provided by [MASOUD NICKPARVAR](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) on Kaggle.
 - This project uses PyTorch for building and training the model.

+## Kaggle Notebook
+The model training and evaluation process is detailed in this [Kaggle Notebook](https://www.kaggle.com/code/halemogpa/brain-tumor-classification-pytorch-99-3-test).